 Contact the Center for Vaccine Shoulder Pain Recovery about Your Tetanus Vaccine Injury

 At the Center for Vaccine Shoulder Pain Recovery, we focus exclusively on helping individuals recovering from SIRVA injuries to seek and obtain compensation under the National Vaccine Injury Compensation Program (VICP).
 The VICP provides a no-fault, no-cost alternative, for vaccine injury victims to recoup their expenses and obtain financial compensation for their other losses.
 If you or a loved one has experienced shoulder pain after being vaccinated for tetanus, contact a vaccine lawyer at the Center for Vaccine Shoulder Pain Recovery to discuss the possibility of filing a claim.

 Located blocks away from the federal court that adjudicates all vaccine claims, the Center for Vaccine Shoulder Pain Recovery is located in Washington DC.
-To learn more information about your rights and whether compensation may be available for you, contact Leah Durant at the Center for Vaccine Shoulder Pain Recovery to schedule a free consultation today.
+To learn more information about your rights and whether compensation may be available for you, contact the Center for Vaccine Shoulder Pain Recovery to schedule a free consultation today.